sogno-platform/proloaf/docs/content/en/docs/Getting started/_index.md

 pip install -r requirements.txt
 ```

 On low RAM machines the option
 ```
 pip install -r requirements.txt --no-cache-dir
 ```
 might be necessary.
 Depending on your machine it might be necessary to use pip3 instead of pip.

 ## Running the code
-This project contains 4 scripts that can be used in conjunction with one another or separatly.
-For each one there is a corresponding config file in the JSON format.
+This project contains 3 scripts that can be used in conjunction with one another or separatly.
+Configuration for these scripts is given in a config.json file in the targets/ folder.

-* All scripts are located in the scripts folder.
+* All scripts are located in the source folder.
-* To start one of the scripts use 'Python3 fc_script.py argument', where the argument is either the name of a station (e.g. 'sege', 'kraftringen') or the path of the correspondig config file located in the model_ folders.
+* To start one of the scripts use 'Python3 fc_script.py argument', where the argument is either the name of a station (-s) (e.g. 'gefcom2017/ct_data') or the path (-c) of the correspondig config file located in the model_ folders.
-* To prepare load and weather data from selected stations run ./scripts/fc_prep.py
+* To prepare load and weather data from selected stations run ./source/fc_prep.py
-* To train a recurrent neural network model specifically parametrized for the selected station and prepared data run ./scripts/fc_train.py
+* To train a recurrent neural network model specifically parametrized for the selected station and prepared data run ./source/fc_train.py
-* To predict the next 40 hours in reference to the current time and print the result in a csv file run ./scripts/fc_run.py
-* *27.10.2019* To analyze the performance of the forecast: ./model_station/evaluation.py
+* To analyze the performance of the forecast: ./source/fc_evaluate.py

-For further information use the links in the navigation bar on the left.

-## Configs
+## Config
-* Each script has its own config file and there are two additional ones concerning hyperparameter exploration.
-* Each config only defines variables needed in the corresponding script changes in a different context.
-Some settings (like model_path) can occur in more than one config, this is necessary to keep the scripts independent.
-Make sure to apply changes to all relevant configs.
+* The scripts use a config.json file located in the targets/ folder.
+This file is used to give further information and settings needed to train a model.
+* In addition, a tuning.json file is used to define settings regarding hyperparameter tuning.
+This file is only required when using hyperparameter tuning.

-* To adapt the behavior of the scipts for a certain station change options in the config files located in the model_ folders.
+* To adapt the behavior of the scipts for a certain station change options in the correspondig config file.
-* Parameters can be added to the config files by adding or removing them by hand (standard json format) or using the config_maker.py.
+* Parameters can be added to the config file by adding or removing them by hand (standard json format) or using the config_maker.py.

 Add a line
 ```
 par['parameter_name'] = value
 ```